 Is It Legal For a Landlord to Provide a Temporary Rent Discount to a Tenant?

 Although criticized within the media, including heavily within the social media, undoubtedly there are many landlords compassioned to the struggle of tenants experiencing difficulty in paying rent due to the employment and economic troubles arising from the Covid Crisis.
-Among those compassioned landlords, many may be willing to offer a temporary discount as rent relief, but for being trapped by a legal technicality that was enacted by the government within the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17 which is the law governing the majority of relationships between landlord and tenants.
+Among those compassioned landlords there are those who would be willing to offer rent relief in the form of a temporary discount, and in accordance to government encouragement; however, and ironically, these landlords are legally trapped within a technical difficulty that was actually created by the government via the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17 as the primary law that governs most residential landlord and tenant relationships.

 Problem With Rent Discount